nedtaylor/athena/README.md

+Suggested code name (separate one for module and the software that implements it):
+- ATELOS (Adaptive Training and Efficient Learning for Optimising Systems)
+- ATHENA (Adaptive Training for High Efficiency Neural Network Algorithm/Architecture)

 This is a program to highlight the uses of convolutional neural networks in Fortran.

 It is currently being tested on the MNIST dataset (a set of arund 600,000 hand-written numbers, 0-9).
 The version used is a text-form one.